DEFRA/ffc-azure-service-bus-scripts/README.md

 ## Prerequisites
 - [Azure CLI](https://docs.microsoft.com/en-us/cli/azure/install-azure-cli)
 - [yq](https://github.com/mikefarah/yq) for creating full service entities
-- user has already signed into target Azure tenant with `az login --tenant TENANT`
+- user has already signed into target Azure tenant and subscription
 - user has sufficient permissions to manage Azure Service Bus entities

+### How to sign in to a specific tenant and subscription

+1. Using Azure CLI, run `az login` specifying the target tenant name

+    `az login --tenant <tenant-name>.onmicrosoft.com`

+1. Run `az account set` specifying the target subscription name

+    `az account set --subscription <subscription-name>`

+1. The scripts require the target Service Bus namespace and the Resource Group it is in.
+The namespace name and resource group name can be found in the Azure Portal.

 All scripts include a help section that can be viewed by passing the `-h` or `--help` argument to the script.